Quick Legal Facts

 The relevant 269 § 10 (b) restriction applies to “any knife having an automatic spring release device by which the blade is released from the handle, having a blade of over one and one-half inches.”

 Massachusetts has not adopted the “bias toward closure” distinction.
-Knives which incorporate assisted opening technology with blades exceeding one and one half (1 ½) inches are prohibited.
+Knives that incorporate assisted opening technology with blades exceeding one and one-half (1 ½) inches are prohibited.

 Blade Drawn at Open and Locked Position

 Massachusetts prohibits the carry of any device which allows a knife with a locking blade to be drawn at the locked position.
 This was evidently intended to proscribe quick draw sheaths marketed for manually opened lock-blade knives such as the iconic Buck Model 110.
 While such “quick draw” devices have become uncommon, Massachusetts prosecuting officials have attempted to apply this prohibition to one-hand manual knives with “thumb studs” as well as “butterfly” knives without any associated sheath or other device!

 Double-edged knives, along with stilettos and daggers are per se restricted knives that may not be lawfully carried on the person or in a motor vehicle.
 As a practical matter, any flat blade will have at least two edges although one of the edges may be the full thickness of the blade.
 The Massachusetts statute is intended to address double sharpened edges or double cutting edges.

 AKTI suggests that only effective cutting edges as the term is defined should be considered when determining whether a knife is “double-edged.”
 The AKTI suggested definition for effective cutting edge is:

 An edge capable of performing ordinary, routine cutting tasks associated with activities such as food preparation or food service, or other common uses, including but not limited to farming, animal husbandry, gardening, building trades, hunting, fishing or any trade or crafts.